 McQueen’s choice in footwear continues to influence fashion to this day.
 His Sanders & Sanders Chukka Boots, in particular, have been ripped-off and replicated by many major brands — all attempting to lace up some of that signature Steve McQueen charm.
 But it’s the actor’s sneakers we’re most taken by — in all their bright white glory.

 Simple, stripped back and with a practical low-top construction, McQueen’s kicks were no-nonsense sneakers.
 But, thanks to this restraint, they’ve become timeless.
 It’s an effective approach worked to similar success with Uniform Standard‘s ‘Series 8’ sports shoes.
 Unseen Footwear have added a touch of texture with suede detailing, and the platform soles of Scarosso’s Ugo Bianco sneakers would be perfect for motorcycling and movie-making alike.

 Last around the corner comes a wardrobe full of white jackets.
 Because what else are you going to wear when you’re tearing through the Hollywood Hills in your Jaguar XKSS?
 McQueen was known for zipping up his famous Harrington Jacket while zipping around — another look that has endured to this day.

 But we’d skip the classic Harrington, and instead opt for a slight spin on the style.
-Something like this Ecru Workshirt from East Hackney’s Percival — in a versatile springtime shade.
-Or, for added luxury, Dunhill’s elevated, elegant white bomber jacket spun from silk.
-But perhaps the most ‘McQueen’ option would be this corduroy trucker jacket from Brunello Cucinelli; reliably made, endlessly practical and effortlessly cool.
+Something like this trusty trucker jacket from Tommy Hilfiger — in a versatile shade of ecru.
+Or, for a sporty spin, Benedict Raven‘s elevated, elegant off-white bomber jacket has ribbed trims and a silver zipper.
+But perhaps the most ‘McQueen’ option would be this versatile jersey shirt from Reiss; reliably made, endlessly practical and effortlessly cool.

 Looking for more style icon inspiration?
 Here are 5 of the coolest sunglasses worn by famous men…